Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 _User Profile Page_
 ![User Profile Page](static/images/readme/user-profile.jpg)

-- As a **registered user**, I want to be able to delete any words or phrases I've added to the dictionary
+As a **registered user**, I want to be able to delete any words or phrases I've added to the dictionary:

 - When a used is logged into their account, they will have the option to delete any of the words they have added to the dictionary
 - The user can easily see which words they have added by going to their profile page

 _Delete Word Button_
 ![Delete Word Button](static/images/readme/delete-button.jpg)